nadanabill/Fingerprint-Example/README.md

 # Fingerprint Authentication Example

-This is a simple Flutter project demonstrating how to implement fingerprint authentication using the `local_auth` package.
+This is a simple Flutter project show how to implement fingerprint authentication using the `local_auth` package.

 ---